Irwin M. Jacobs: The Giving Pledge

 In August 2010, Irwin and Joan Jacobs joined the Giving Pledge, pledging to give away most of their fortune to philanthropy.

 Personal life

-In 1954, Jacobs married a New York City native, dietician, and fellow Cornell graduate (1952), Joan Klein.
-They reside in La Jolla, California, and have four sons.
+In 1954, Jacobs married Joan Klein.
+The couple resided in La Jolla, California, and had four sons.
 Their son Paul E. Jacobs succeeded Irwin as CEO of Qualcomm until stepping down in March 2014.
-Jeff Jacobs was the chief marketing officer of Qualcomm.
-Hal Jacobs, the second oldest, played on the 1985 USA Maccabiah Games volleyball team, and is a co-producer of the musical Jersey Boys.
 Their eldest son, Gary E. Jacobs, is the head of the board of the Gary and Jerri-Ann Jacobs High Tech High Charter School.
-His granddaughter, Sara Jacobs, a Democratic politician, is the representative for California's 53rd congressional district.
+His granddaughter, Sara Jacobs, a Democratic politician, is the representative for California's 51st congressional district.
+During her political campaigns, she received significant funding from her grandfather.